 When you configure a Teradata connector for use with RTO, you must select one of the following push profile properties for the Teradata initiating connector:

 - Default Push Profile.
-The default is recommended for queries with a specific target connector or link.
-Query performance depends on how the remote system executes the pushed operation and is based on the network interfaces and bandwidth.
+The default profile is recommended for queries with a specific target connector or link.
+Query performance depends on how the remote system runs the pushed operation and is based on the network interfaces and bandwidth.
 If the remote system performance is slow and causes undesirable impacts, the default push profile can be replaced with a custom push profile.